-Board with vacancies Western Australia Board of the Nursing and Midwifery Board of Australia Locations Board meetings held in Perth Committee membership Role may include membership of: Notifications committee, Registration committee and Immediate action committee Members may be appointed to a national committee.
-Health Practitioner member vacancies advertised 2 Health Practitioners (including Chair) Time commitment The time commitment required will vary but is expected to be at least one day per month, in addition to any travel time to and from the meetings.
+Board with vacancies Western Australia Board of the Medical Board of Australia Locations Board meetings held in Perth Committee membership Role may include membership of a registration, notification and immediate action committee.
+Members may be appointed to at least one national committee.
+Health Practitioner member vacancies advertised 4 Health Practitioner Members and 1 Community Member.
+Time commitment The time commitment required will vary but is expected to be at least one day per month, in addition to any travel time to and from the meetings.
 Term of appointment Appointments are for up to three years, with eligibility for reappointment.
 The length of term is determined by the WA Minister for Health.
 Remuneration Full day sitting fee: Chair- \$824; Member - \$674 Half day sitting fee: Chair - \$412; Member - \$337 Expenses Board members are entitled to reimbursement of any reasonable out-of-pocket expenses incurred during the course of undertaking board business.